RuslanMiakin/GSTaskProject/README.md

 # GSTaskProject

-Project for parsing data in Reciclerview, Listview.
+Project for parsing data in Recyclerview, Listview.

 Used Androidx and standard Java-Android libraries.